Participate in Academic Decathlon

 - Look for friends who are up for the challenge.
-It takes at least 6 students to form a team.
+It takes 6-9 students to form a team.

-- Find a teacher or staff person to serve as your coach/advisor and attend the coach meeting on September 13 at 3:30 PM via zoom.
+- Find a teacher or staff person to serve as your coach/advisor and attend the Exploring Decathlon meeting on September 6th and the coach meeting on September 13th • Both start at 4:00 PM on zoom.

 - Download the participation form, fill it out, and email it to firstname.lastname@example.org.

-- Explore this year’s theme: The American Revolution and the New Nation.
+- Explore this year’s theme: Technology & Humanity.